Initial render is slow

 - In environments with persistent storage (IIS or web apps), SkipInitilization can be used to skip this check.

 - Use the IronPdf NuGet package already preloaded with the files specific to your platform/environment.
 Please see our Advanced Installation Guide for further information.

-- Adding Mac, Linux and/or Windows Native NuGet Packages to your project will speed up initialization because native binaries will come pre-installed.
+- If using IronPdf.Slim, add Mac, Linux and/or Windows Native NuGet Packages to your project to speed up initialization, because native binaries will come pre-installed.